 If you still are having a hard time making enough milk, you can try supplements.
 There are prescriptions that your physician can give you and there are also herbal supplements that work.

-Everything You Need to Know About Sticking to a Schedule for Relactation
+Why You Need to Stick to a Scedule

 If you are looking to increase your supply, you will want to make a schedule and stick to it.
 You will want to try to breastfeed every 2-3 hours, if not more often.
 If you work and cannot breastfeed that often, be sure to use a breast pump and pump your breastmilk until your breasts are completely empty.
 When using a breast pump, try leaving the pump on for a few minutes after all of your milk has been expressed.
 This will send signals to your brain that your baby needs more milk.
 Your body will, therefore, begin to produce more milk for your baby.